Thinking of booking a trip to Dassia on Corfu and wondering what it’s like? Here’s what to expect from this varied beach resort.

 Dassia is a resort of two halves.

 The northern half of beach gets progressively narrower and more pebbly.
-There’s a raises concrete promenade which runs alongside the beach, shaded by mulberry trees and backed by an array of restaurants and hotels to suit all budgets and tastes.
+There’s a raised concrete promenade which runs alongside the beach, shaded by mulberry trees and backed by an array of restaurants and hotels to suit all budgets and tastes.

-The central access point brings you to the stylish Malibu Beach Bar where you’ll find palm trees, day-beds with waiter service and a boho minimalist theme.
+The central access point brings you to the stylish Malibu Beach Bar where you’ll find palm trees, day beds with waiter service and a boho minimalist theme.

-Perhaps because it’s located on a busy section of the main road out of Corfu, or perhaps because it’s home to several resort hotels, but Dassia has a slightly ad-hoc feel.
+Perhaps because it’s located on a busy section of the main road out of Corfu, or perhaps because it’s home to several massive hotels, but Dassia has a slightly ad-hoc feel.
+I hear that the number of all-inclusive hotels around has sucked some of the life out of it.
+Most people choose Dassia for the accommodation rather than the place.
+The main strip runs parallel to the beach and is busy and functional with plenty of amenities.

 What’s the beach like?

+The southern end (which is occupied by Ikos Dassia) is the sandier part, although it’s a coarse sand mixed with shingle.
 There is a small sandy section south of the hotel which is easily accessible to the public – follow the signs for the dive centre.

-North of Malibu the beach gets considerably narrower, and the pebbles get bigger.
+North of Malibu, the beach gets considerably narrower, and the pebbles get bigger.

-Where the beach is particularly narrow one enterprising taverna has added a wooden platform with space for sun-bathing.
+Where the beach is particularly narrow, one enterprising taverna has added a wooden platform with space for sun-bathing.

 Activities and amenities